JRodriguez-Repo/Two-Dice-Pig/README.md

 # Two-Dice-Pig

 There are two dice and two players competing against one another:

-If the player rolls a single 1, they score nothing, and it becomes the next player’s turn

 • If the player rolls both 1s, their total score is lost, and their turn ends